Island Games 2013: Hazel Le Cornu gets Bill Custard award

 The award is given after every Games to someone from the Jersey squad who has shown determination, sportsmanship or courage.

-Moments after Le Cornu had won gold in the 400 metres she was told her dad had died.
+Moments after Le Cornu had she was told her dad had died.

 She stayed to honour his memory and enable the relay team to compete.